valentynkt/BackendGarden/content/notes/Abstraction vs Encapsulation.md

 Lets take a look on difference between [[Abstraction]] vs [[Encapsulation]]

-A lot of times programmers often confuse abstraction with encapsulation because in reality the two concepts are quite intertwined and share a relationship between them. [[Abstraction]], as we’ve seen pertains to hiding underlying details and implementation in a program.
-Encapsulation, on the other hand, describes how abstraction occurs in a program.
+A lot of times programmers often confuse abstraction with encapsulation because in reality the two concepts are quite intertwined and share a relationship between them. [[Abstraction]], as we’ve seen pertains to hiding underlying details and implementation in a program. [[Encapsulation]], on the other hand, describes how abstraction occurs in a program.

-[[Abstraction]] is a design-level process but encapsulation is an implementation process. **Encapsulation tells us how exactly you can implement abstraction in the program**.
+[[Abstraction]] is a design-level process but encapsulation is an implementation process. **[[Encapsulation]] tells us how exactly you can implement abstraction in the program**.
 Abstraction pertains to only displaying the essential details to the user whereas encapsulation pertains to typing up all the data members and associated member functions into a single abstracted unit.

 | No  | [[Abstraction]]                                                                              | Encapsulation                                                                                                         |